Skip to main content

 What is ABA therapy?

-Applied Behavior Analysis (ABA) is a therapy that uses evidence-based techniques to build communication, social, and daily-living skills and to reduce behaviors that interfere with learning.
-It is the most widely recommended intervention for autism and is delivered by or under the supervision of a board-certified behavior analyst.
+Applied Behavior Analysis (ABA) uses evidence-based techniques to build communication, social, and daily-living skills, and to reduce behaviors that get in the way of learning.
+It's the most widely recommended intervention for autism, delivered by or under the supervision of a board-certified behavior analyst.

 Is ABA therapy covered by insurance?

 Yes.
-All 50 states require private insurers to cover autism treatment including ABA, and all 50 cover ABA through Medicaid for eligible children.
-Coverage details, such as hour caps and prior-authorization rules, vary by state and plan.
+All 50 states require private insurers to cover autism treatment, including ABA, and all 50 states cover ABA through Medicaid for children who qualify.
+Details like hour caps and prior-authorization rules vary by state and by plan.

 How much does ABA cost with insurance?